mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Fraction Figure Combinations:** Opens an Edit tab with fraction figure combos for spacing and kerning.
 * **Remove Layer-Specific Metrics Keys:** Deletes left and right metrics keys specific to layers (==), in all layers of all selected glyphs.
 Also simplifies glyph metrics keys (i.e., turns "=H" into "H").
 * **Remove Metrics Keys:** Deletes both left and right metrics keys in all selected glyphs.
 Affects all masters and all layers.
 * **Reset Alternate Glyph Widths:** Resets the width of suffixed glyphs to the width of their unsuffixed counterparts.
-E.g., *Adieresis.ss01* will be reset to the width of *Adieresis.*
+E.g., `Adieresis.ss01` will be reset to the width of `Adieresis`.
 * **Spacing Checker:** Look for glyphs with unusual spacings and open them in a new tab. *Needs Vanilla.*
 * **Steal Metrics:** Steals the sidebearing or width values for all selected glyphs from a 2nd font.
 Optionally also transfers metrics keys like '=x+20'. *Needs Vanilla.*
 * **Tabular Checker:** Goes through tabular glyphs and checks if they are monospaced.
 Reports exceptions. *Needs Vanilla.*